-Note: If you would like to suggest grants or resources to add to this list, please contact us at email@example.com.
+Note: This is by no means an exhaustive list.
+If you would like to suggest grants or resources to add to this list, please contact us at email@example.com.
 Thank you.

 The term disability justice was coined out of conversations between disabled queer women of color activists in 2005, including Patty Berne, Mia Mingus, and Stacy Milbern, seeking to challenge radical and progressive movements to more fully address ableism.